tianocore/edk2/edk2/BaseTools/gcc/README.txt

 You may run these scripts to build a Tiano Cross compiler.
 They have been tested on Cygwin, OS X and Linux.
-You should expect to hack on these scripts to make them work on your system.
+You must modify these scripts to make them work on your system.
 You may need to install additional tools on your system to make the scripts work.

 You will need